 The amount of the penalty is based on the number of years you have not been a medical aid member – the greater the years - the higher the penalty

 It is a monthly penalty – for life and can be up to 75% per month!

-You pay an added amount every month that is diverted in to this fund.
+You pay an added amount (as part of your monthly premium) which is added to this fund.
 However, you cannot use the money as you wish.

 The medical scheme dictates how you use it.

 They do not pay interest on your savings – like you would get in a bank account.

 Yes, they do offer you a year’s worth of savings upfront and it takes time to accumulate your personal savings fund.

-You don’t get your full allocation of savings in your fund.
+You don’t get your full allocation of monthly savings amounts in your fund.